spacetelescope/astrogrism/docs/index.rst

 *************************
-packagename Documentation
+astrogrism Documentation
 *************************

-This is the documentation for ``packagename``, a package which contains stuff that do things.
+This is the documentation for ``astrogrism``, a package which contains stuff that do things.

 Reference/API
 =============

-.. automodapi:: packagename
+.. automodapi:: astrogrism